cnelson20/cx16os/docs/routines.md

 Arguments:
 - A -> the X16 terminal screen mode to use
+- If .X is a power of two >= 2, set the default VERA's VSCALE register value to .X

 Return values:
 - A -> 0 on success, non-zero on failure to change the screen mode